noelbk/armadillo/README.md

 the C++ standard may not work correctly.

 The functionality of Armadillo is partly dependent on other libraries:
 LAPACK, BLAS (preferably OpenBLAS), ARPACK and SuperLU.
+LAPACK and BLAS are used for dense matrices, while ARPACK and SuperLU are used for sparse matrices.

-Armadillo can work without these libraries, but its functionality will be reduced.
-In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
+Armadillo can work without the above libraries, but its functionality will be reduced.
+Basic functionality will be available (eg. matrix addition and multiplication), but operations like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

-LAPACK and BLAS / OpenBLAS are used for dense matrices.
-ARPACK and SuperLU are used for sparse matrices.
-If you don't need sparse matrices, don't worry about ARPACK or SuperLU.

 As Armadillo is a template library, we recommended that optimisation is enabled during compilation of programs that use Armadillo.